jhimy-michel/server-room-app/README.md

 # Server Monitor App

 Welcome to the Server Monitor App!
-This Angular app monitors server rack temperatures in real-time using D3.js for data visualization.

 This app provides an easy-to-use interface for monitoring server rack temperatures in real-time, allowing data center operators to quickly identify any issues and take proactive measures to maintain optimal temperatures.

+You can use a live version of this application: https://server-room-app-4a455.web.app/

 ## Components